FireflyMigration/firefly-doc/02-Development/01-Developer Guide/02_UI-Controller/08_Input-Validation/03_Input-Validation-Using-IF-Statement-Exercise.md

+﻿keywords:if
-﻿# Exercise - Input Validation Using if Statement
+# Exercise - Input Validation Using if Statement

 1. In "ShowProducts", override the OnSavingRow method.
 2. Show a warning if the "ProductName" column is empty.